 We will be happy to advise you,

-Moreover, if you want to discover the serger and sew jersey, sweatshirts... like a pro, why not come and get started with us?
+Also, if you want to discover the serger and sew jersey, sweatshirts... like a pro, why not come and get started with us?

-Discover our course offer here.
+Discover our course offerings here.